 - 1. Prerequisite in ProTools 210M.
 Transcript and/ or certification required.
-Applicants without this prerequisite may take the ProTools courses offered in the baccalaureate program prior to entering the graduate study. - 2.
-Baccelaureate level proficency in the use of microphone technology, signal processing, mixing and mastering - entrance exam to demonstrate knowledge and proficiency. - 3.
+Alternatively, applicants can pursue outside certification from Avid certified learning partners.
+For example: ProMedia - Baccelaureate level proficency in the use of microphone technology, signal processing, mixing and mastering - entrance exam to demonstrate knowledge and proficiency. - 3.
 User proficiency with MIDI production techniques general functions of MIDI control, recording and editing.